haftomdesbele/TRANSFER-LEARNING-AND-KNOWLEDGE-DISTILLATION-for-CHEST-X-RAY-CLASSIFICATION/README.md

 Knowledge Distillation: We then use the knowledge from this large teacher model to train a smaller, more efficient "student" model.
 The student model learns to mimic the teacher's nuanced predictions, resulting in a lightweight model that retains a high degree of performance, making it suitable for deployment.

+**Features**
+---
+Transfer Learning: Fine-tuning of state-of-the-art architecture  (ResNet-50) on a chest X-ray dataset.

+Knowledge Distillation: Implementation of a distillation pipeline to compress a large teacher model into a compact student model.

+Comprehensive Evaluation: Detailed comparison of the performance of the baseline, teacher, and student models using relevant medical diagnosis metrics (e.g., AUC-ROC, F1-Score, Precision, and Recall).

+Baseline Model: A simple, custom-built Convolutional Neural Network (CNN) is included to serve as a benchmark for comparison.

 **Methodology**